dos-reis-francisco/LAGAI2/ReadMe.md

 ## Introduction
-Before use, in order to execute the software, user must verify if compatible software is installed.
+The De-Convolutiona Neural Network (DCNN) model computes strut-based lattice patterns that optimally fit a set of mechanical targets, namely the set of normal moduli (Ex, Ey), the shear modulus (Gxy), Poisson's ratio and relative density of the metamaterial.
+Before the use of the DCNN model, compatible software modules have to be installed.
+A summary of the softare requirements, program execution and associated results is provided below.

 ## Preliminary informations
-### hardware configuration used by author
+### Hardware configuration used for the execution of the DCNN
 The code was executed on a PC :
 * AMD Ryzen 7 2700 (8 cores / 3.1 GHz)
-* 32 Go RAM
+* 32 GBy RAM
 * B450 Mainboard
 * RTX 4060 GPU

-### Software configuration used by author
+### Software configuration
-The code was written essentially in two langage : MATLAB and Python.
+The DCNN code combines software modules written in Python and Matlab.

-* PC computer with :
+* For the execution, the installation of the following software parts is required:
-  * windows 11
+  * Windows 11
-  * python 3.9
+  * Python 3.9
   * Visual studio code
-   * Matlab 2021b with matlab engine python library installed (allow call to Matlab engine from python)
+  * Matlab 2021b with matlab engine python library (allowing calls to the Matlab engine from python)
-  * tensorflow 2.9
+  * Tensorflow 2.9
   * Keras
-  * cudnn 8.1
+  * Cudnn 8.1
-  * cuda toolkit 11.2
+  * Cuda toolkit 11.2

 ## DCNN USE
 ### Preliminary remarks
-1. the DCNN code is written in python, but the disembedding of 3D Matrix obtained requires call to Matlab engine from python.
-This Matlab engine import library must be installed before use.
+1. The DCNN code is written in python, but the disembedding of the 3D Matrix obtained requires the use of a set of Matlab routines (Matlab engine) which are directly called from the main python code.
+The relevant Matlab engine library must be therefore installed before use.
-2. The directory "decoder_weights" must be filled before use of this part.
-One can use the furnished weights (from author previous trained NN)
+2. The directory "decoder_weights" must be filled before the use of this part.
+The directory is filled with weights obtained from the network training.

 ### Summary
-* firstly edit the parameters in the beginning of **_LAGAI2_USECASE.py_** file, at least :
+* The target mechanical parameters are defined in the initial part of the **_LAGAI2_USECASE.py_** routine, as follows:
-  * MechDesired : this is a numpy array containing the targets one want to experiment
+  * MechDesired :The numpy array containing the mechanical targets in the following order: Ex, Ey, Gxy, nu, rho
-  * save_dir : name of the directory containing the weights of the trained NN
+  * save_dir : The name of the directory containing the weights of the trained NN.
-* or you can used proposed datas
-* To limit physically impossible material target, example Elastic modulus too high, before call of decoder NN, the module of the targets are restricted to mini,maxi values.
-However, the user's attention is drawn to the fact that not all combinations are physically possible.
+* The target mechanical properties provided as default values in MechDesired assume steel with a 210000 MPa elastic modulus.
+* To limit physically impossible mechanical targets, e.g. exceptionally high elastic moduli requests, mechanical bounds on the upper and lower requests per parameters are set (MechMinimum, MechMaximum).
+It has to be noted that mechanical requests have to be further rationalized with respect to the underlying feasible mechanical space, as detailed in the article.
-* DCNN is called with restricted values of target to generate 3D Matrix containing the lattice.
+* The DCNN model generates the 3D Matrix containing the lattice topology for the requested mechanical performance.
-* each 3D Matrix generated is disembedded
+* The 3D Matrix generated is disembedded employing the Matlab engine routines.
-* Datas of the lattices generated are saved into output directy, in csv files format
+* The generated lattice data are saved into an output directy, its content detailed below.
-* svg graphic output is created from NN generated lattice and initial database
-* homogenized mechanical values of the generated lattice are calculated

 ### HOW TO USE
-Just call with python
+The main Python script to be called is the following:
 ~~~
 LAGAI2_USECASE.py
 ~~~

+## DCNN RESULTS
+An output folder is created, with a series of subfolders that are equal to the number of mechanical performance combinations requested in LAGAI2_USECASE.py (parameter:MechDesired).
+In the output subfolders, the nodal displacements of the initially triangulated lattice (nodes.csv) following the convention of Figure 5 of the associated manuscript, the element thickness distribution (Tb.csv) and the set of effective mechanical properties () of the reconstructed lattice pattern, along with a svg graphical output file are provided.